-OK, let me put my cards on the table.
-Yamagata-ken, just like any sensible prefecture in Japan, loves tourists.
+OK, let me put this out there: Yamagata-ken, just like any sensible prefecture in Japan, loves tourists.
 But you get the feeling that Yamagata Prefecture Tourist Division tries a little harder to promote its treasures.
 They even occasionally invite journalists up for a spin around the countryside.

 The good news was that I was headed for not only the land that inspired some of the poet Basho’s greatest haiku (albeit 300 years ago), but also a hot-spring paradise.
 Ahhh.